TERMS & CONDITIONS

 We (TetherX Limited) are registered in England and Wales under company number 13500120 and have our registered office at Electronics & Photonics Innovation Centre, White Rock Business Park, Waddeton Close, Paignton, Devon, TQ4 7RZ.
 Our trding address is TetherX Limited, Electronics & Photonics Innovation Centre, White Rock Business Park, Waddeton Close, Paignton, Devon, TQ4 7RZ.

-Footage: footage from one or more of a Timeline User’s video surveillance cameras, via PCs, laptops, tablets and smart phones where the video surveillance cameras have been connected to the internet by a Supplier via a Tetherbox
+Footage: footage from one or more of a TetherX User’s video surveillance cameras, via PCs, laptops, tablets and smart phones where the video surveillance cameras have been connected to the internet by a Supplier via a TetherBox

 Installer: one of our approved installers